Chapter 7

 User interviews are a qualitative research method that involves having open-ended and guided discussions with users to gather in-depth insights about their experiences, needs, motivations, and behaviors.

-Typically, you would ask a few questions on a specific topic and analyze participants' answers.
+Typically, you would ask a few questions on a specific topic during a user interview and analyze participants' answers.
 The results you get will depend on how well you form and ask questions, as well as follow up on participants’ answers.

 “As a researcher, it's our responsibility to drive the user to their actual problems,” says Yuliya Martinavichene, User Experience Researcher at Zinio.
 She adds, “The narration of incidents can help you analyze a lot of hidden details with regard to user behavior.”